scorelab/S-ChainX/README.md

 ### Mobile Directory
 To run the mobile application, change the directory to Mobile,
-	1. Run nim install to grab all the node modules.
+* Run nim install to grab all the node modules.
-	2. Make sure you have the react native cli installed with android/IoS emulators/devices connected
+* Make sure you have the react native cli installed with android/IoS emulators/devices connected
-	3. run react-native run-android/react-native run-ios accordingly
+* Run react-native run-android/react-native run-ios accordingly
-	3.